12 Customizing Graphs

 and then press OK to close the dialog box.
 The legend updates, displaying the sheet name and the third user parameter.

-- Click on the second workbook, select column B, click and hold the mouse near the right-edge of the column, and then drag-and-drop this data onto the graph to create a 2nd data plot.
+- Click on the second workbook, select column B, move the mouse over the right-edge of the column until it changes to , and then drag-and-drop this data onto the graph to create a 2nd data plot.

 - Repeat the procedure with column B from the third workbook.
 The graph will now display three data plots, and the legend will automatically update to display the identifier for all three plots.